paulfilkin/trados-deployment-addon/README.md

 # Trados Cloud Integration Reference Implementation

-A reference implementation demonstrating secure integration patterns between Trados Cloud addons and external systems using HMAC-SHA256 authentication.
-This project serves as a simple example for developers building integrations with Trados Cloud.
+A reference implementation demonstrating secure integration patterns between Trados Cloud addons and external systems using JWS (JSON Web Signature) authentication.
+This project intends to serve as a practical example for developers building integrations with Trados Cloud.

+<u>**Important Note:**</u>

+This readme and code in addition to the blueprint was entirely generated with the use of Claude AI.
+The skill and capability of the RWS developers who put this entire platform together cannot be underestimated and they deserve a lot of credit for the work and skills involved.
+After working on this with the help of Claude I can only dream of having the level of expertise involved!

 ## Overview

 This reference implementation demonstrates:
-- **HMAC Authentication Patterns** with timestamp-based replay protection
+- **JWS Authentication Patterns** with cryptographic signature validation
-- **Multi-tenant Integration Architecture** with API key management
+- **Multi-tenant Integration Architecture** with automatic provisioning
 - **Addon Lifecycle Handling** for install/uninstall operations
 - **Real-time Monitoring Dashboard** for development and testing
 - **Security Best Practices** for Trados Cloud integrations